Gomboc-AI/actions/terraform/remediate/README.md

 ## When to use this action

 Use this action in a deployment workflow to get remediations to your Terraform code.
+It can be used with either `on:push` or `on:pull_request` [GitHub events](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows)

 ## Quickstart guide